 Aleppo, Syria.
 Novi Sad, Serbia.
 Chongqing, China.
-In recent years and decades past, these are just a few of the many cities who saw their civilians suffer unutterably when war reached out and swallowed them.
+In recent years and decades past, these are just a few of the many cities that saw their civilians suffer unutterably when war reached out and swallowed them.

 It is easy when conflict is far away to think that war is just a grand scale game of maneuver at one level or another for militaries, and that civilians predominately just putter away behind the lines trying to live their lives as they always have or contribute to the war effort in some productive capacity.

-Unfortunately that is just not true.
+Unfortunately, that is just not true.
 Throughout time and history, civilians will see the devil come to collect his due when war quite literally comes home.